DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v0.1/_reference.md

         string (limited to 20 characters)
       </p>
       <p class="govuk-body">
-        The unique ID of the trainee in the Provider's student record system (SRS).
-Coded according to the <a href="https://www.hesa.ac.uk/collection/c24053/e/ownstu">HESA provider's own identifier for student field</a>
+        The unique ID of the trainee in the Provider’s student record system (SRS).
+Coded according to the <a href="https://www.hesa.ac.uk/collection/c24053/e/ownstu">HESA provider’s own identifier for student field</a>
       </p>
       <p class="govuk-body">
         Example: <code>99157234</code>